-Among the buildings of historical importance along the strand lies: Chandannagar museum, Sacred Heart church and an under-ground house (locally known as patal-bari).
+Among the buildings of historical importance along the strand lies: Chandannagar Museum, Sacred Heart church and an underground house (locally known as patal-bari).
 Chandannagar museum and institute boasts a collection of French cannons and wooden furniture.
-Apart from this, it teaches French language.
+Apart from this, it teaches the French language.

 There is nothing much to see except the outer view of the patal-bari.
-Hence, we moved to the dutch cemetary hiring a toto.
+Hence, we moved to the dutch cemetery hiring a toto.
 It was ride of around 30 minutes.
-The tranquil cemetary, located beside ‘Lal dighi’, comprises more than 100 tombs and is used as a park and local hooligans drink openly.
+The tranquil cemetery, located beside ‘Lal dighi‘, comprises more than 100 tombs and is used as a park and local hooligans drink openly.
 I personally suggest avoiding visiting this place.

 The temple complex comprises another temple named Ananta Basudeba temple.
 It is a temple of Lord Krishna and well-known for its walls engraved with exquisite terra cotta works depicting stories from Ramayana and Mahabharata.